 For my part, I wanted to deliver a level of writing and design quality that you’d find in a printed book.
 Not that print will always be the gold standard.
 But today it is.
 Because so far, web-based books—nice ones, anyhow—have been slow to emerge.

 Yet these books can’t emerge until writers put in the effort to make them.
 So I did.
 I wrote the text.
 I designed the fonts.
 I made the illustrations.
 I programmed a new web-publishing system.
 I paid for the web servers.
 It was, in short, expensive.
 Not that I’m complaining.
 But I wanted it to be worth your time.

 Why?
 Because your time is expensive too.
 This is a fact often overlooked in debates about how much a digital book should cost.
 Reading a book is a big undertaking.
 What you spend to buy a book—whether $5 or $50—is small compared to the hours you’ll spend reading it.
 Every great book is underpriced; no bad book is cheap enough.
 So to minimize your risk, you don’t have to pay before you read this book.

 But that doesn’t mean the book is free.
 If you like the book, I’m relying on you—yes, you, not the guy over there—to help sustain the effort.
 I want you to enjoy the book, learn from the book, but also pay for the book.
 How?

-Equity is the text font you’re reading now; Concourse is the sans serif seen in the headline and elsewhere in the book.
+Equity is the text font you’re reading now.
+Concourse is the sans serif seen in the headline and elsewhere in the book.
 Triplicate is used for code samples.
 I designed these fonts.
 They’re only available from me.